Categories: Anti-War Activism, Lifestyle | Culture, Science | Technology

 The people in the street heard the gun fire played through concealed speakers.
 Every three minutes they also heard a loud speaker announcement repeated in several languages:

 “Attention, attention.
 You are in an Art Attack Zone.
 Desecrators of this building and art will be shot.
 Survivors will be prosecuted to the full extent of the law.”

 The City Council contributed metal police barricades which were placed along the entire length of the museum, six feet from the wall.
 Skaggs drew silhouettes of dead bodies in white chalk on the ground by the barricades.

 While Skaggs was there, he observed groups of people coming in to shoot their friends outside.
 He watched the friends perform for the camera, falling down dead or wounded, and being dragged away by their comrades as others ran or ducked for cover.

-All this was documented by Spanish news crews and Swedish Public Television which came to Spain to do an interview with Skaggs that aired at the end of October in Sweden as the first in a new series about the media.
+All this was documented by Spanish news crews and Swedish Public Television which had come to Spain to do an interview with Skaggs that aired at the end of October in Sweden as the beginning of a new series about the media.

 Given the scenario with the snipers randomly shooting people in the Washington DC area, which ironically was happening when the exhibition opened, the piece became even more disturbing.

 Skaggs’ installation was designed to highlight many obvious and not so obvious psychological and sociological issues including: